-Our founder, Dr. Rachel Pauls, follows a low-FODMAP diet to eliminate her own symptoms of Irritable Bowel Syndrome.
+The founder, Dr. Rachel Pauls aims to help people manage their digestive issues and live healthier, happier lives.
+A physician, mother of three and mission-driven entrepreneur, Dr. Pauls follows a low-FODMAP diet to eliminate her own symptoms of Irritable Bowel Syndrome.